 - The pleasurable rhythm generates a comfortable stimulus throughout the body;

 - It is possible to massage and release tension throughout the body, not just specific points;

 - Eliminates toxins;

-- The flow of lymphatic fluid becomes smooth, improving health;
+- The flow of lymph fluid becomes smooth, improving health;

-Unlike the image above, foot therapies are performed using the feet and not the feet.
+Unlike what the image above shows, foot therapies are done using the feet and not the feet.

 Benefits for Therapists:

-- The therapists who apply the technique receive Self-preservation;
+- You therapists who apply the technique receive Self-preservation;

 - Balance Development;